aiverify-foundation/moonshot-data/README.md

 <b>Motivation </b>

 Developed by the [AI Verify Foundation](https://aiverifyfoundation.sg/), Project Moonshot is one of the first tools to bring [benchmarking](#benchmarking-with-moonshot) and [red teaming](#red-teaming-with-moonshot) together to help AI developers, compliance teams and AI system owners <b>evaluate LLMs and LLM applications</b>.
 This repository contains the test assests intended to work with the Moonshot Library.
-You can add on additional assets to this folder to extend Project Moonshot's testing capabilities.
+You can also [contribute](#contributing) to Project Moonshot's testing capabilities.

 Go to [Project Moonshot Repository](https://github.com/aiverify-foundation/moonshot).